basho/riak_cs_control/README.md

 # What is Riak CS Control?

 Riak CS Control is a standalone user management application for Riak CS.
+It provides a user interface for filtering, disabling, creating and managing users in a Riak CS Cluster.

 ## Configuring